-Andreas Schönenberger CEO, SIGVARIS GROUP
+Andreas Schonenberge CEO, SIGVARIS GROUP

-SIGVARIS GROUP designs and manufactures award-winning compression garments.
-With a focus on three main areas - medical, sports and well-being - the firm's product portfolio caters for people of all ages and conditions.
-The medical compression therapy solutions respond to the different needs of people with venous disorders.
-Sports products improve athlete performance and recovery time, while well-being stockings have a preventive function and relieve early symptoms of leg conditions.
+With a focus in three main areas: medical, sports and well-being, the firm's product portfolio caters for people of all ages and conditions.
+"All of our products have a proven medical effect and are based on state-of-the-art knowledge in medical science, material science and manufacturing technologies," says SIGVARIS Group CEO, Andreas Schönenberger.

-"All of our products have a proven medical effect and are based on state-of-the-art knowledge in medical science, material science and manufacturing technologies," says SIGVARIS GROUP CEO, Andreas Schönenberger; "We invest a lot of research in the yarns and their properties for patients and consumers.
-This means all our products are developed in close collaboration with leading medical experts in the area of phlebology and lymphology.

-"Our range of garments is stylish, elegant, and they come in numerous colors, patterns and sizes in various compression classes, but they are always comfortable and help people feel their best, every day."
+"We invest a lot of research in the yarns and their properties for the patients and consumers.
+So, all our products are developed in close collaboration with leading medical experts in phlebology and lymphology.
+Our garments are stylish, elegant and available in many colors, patterns and compression classes, but are always comfortable to help people feel their best, every day."